louiswids/Datathon-2024-Preliminary/README.md

 Members of the team:
 1. <a href ="https://www.linkedin.com/in/yosefnw/">Yosef nuraga Wicaksana</a>
-2. <a href "https://www.linkedin.com/in/louis-widi-anandaputra-90008815a/">Louis Widi Anandaputra</a>
+2. <a href="https://www.linkedin.com/in/louis-widi-anandaputra-90008815a/">Louis Widi Anandaputra</a>
 3. <a href ="https://www.linkedin.com/in/viansebastianbromokusumo/">Vian Sebastian Bromokusumo</a>
 <br>
 © 2024 - Kuliah Di Depok V2